Leading the way in Medieval studies

 Once again scholars from the Schools of History, Archaeology and Religion and English, Communication and Philosophy presented throughout the four-day event, drawing on their collaborations from the Centre for Medieval Society and Culture, Medieval Europe Research Group, Cardiff Centre for the Crusades and Cardiff Medieval and Early Modern Research Initiative.

-Dr Nick Baker-Brian from Religious Studies organised a session under the banner of the Centre for Late Antique Religion and Culture, during which he also presented a paper on imperial portraits in the Constantinian Empire.
+Ancient historian Dr Nic Baker-Brian organised a session under the banner of the Centre for Late Antique Religion and Culture, during which he also presented a paper on imperial portraits in the Constantinian Empire.

 Historian Dr Jenny Benham chaired two sessions on War, Peace and Diplomacy, organised three sessions as part of her Voices of Law project, and presented a paper in the third of these on Treaties and the Materiality of Conflict Resolution.